 Fiction: Autism has become an epidemic.

-Fiction: People with autism are all the same.
+Fiction: People with autism are the same.

 Factopens a new window: Autism is a spectrum disorderopens a new window.
 The word 'spectrum' indicates a wide range of different but related things - like the range of colors you see when light goes through a prism.
 Each autistic person has similar symptoms, but they also have their own unique traits and abilities.
 Let's use language ability as an example.
 Some people with autism speak with ease.
 Others are able to speak, though we may find it difficult to understand what they're saying.
 Some are unable to speak at all.
 Autistic people who are unable to vocalize their ideas can sometimes communicate in other ways, like typing, drawing pictures, or using apps.
-There is so much variety among people diagnosed with autism that the saying, "If you've met one person with autism, you've met one person with autism," (attributed to Dr. Stephen Shoreopens a new window) has become very nearly a proverb in autistic communities.
+There is so much variety among people diagnosed with autism that the saying, "If you've met one person with autism, you've met one person with autism," (attributed to Dr. Stephen Shoreopens a new window) has become very nearly a proverb.

 Fiction: All autistic people have an extraordinary talent, like that math genius in the Rain Man movieopens a new window.

 Factopens a new window: While some people with autism are exceptionally talented - whether in math, art, music, spatial/pattern recognition or memory skills - not all autistic people have this kind of astounding ability.
 This phenomenon is called 'savant syndromeopens a new window.'
 Research suggests that about 1 in 10opens a new window people with autism have savant syndrome.
 Individuals with other developmental disorders sometimes have a savant-level talent.
-And, while it may seem wonderful to be extraordinarily talented, savant syndrome is no guarantee that life will be any easier.
+And, while it may seem great to be extraordinarily talented, savant syndrome is no guarantee that life will be any easier.

 Friendly Interactions with Autistic People: Tips for Non-Autistic People